trambarhq/relaks-route-manager/README.md

 **Methods:**

 * `substitute(name: string, params?: object, newContext?: object)` - change the route while the requested route change is on hold

-* `postponeDefault(promise: Promise)` - postpones the route change util `promise` is fulfilled
+* `postponeDefault(promise: Promise)` - postpone the route change util `promise` is fulfilled
-* `preventDefault()` - stops the route change from happening
+* `preventDefault()` - stop the route change from happening
-* `stopImmediatePropagation()` - stops other listeners from receiving the event
+* `stopImmediatePropagation()` - stop other listeners from receiving the event

 An event listener can check `evt.route` to see if a route requires authentication.
 If so, it should call `evt.postponeDefault()` with a promise that fulfills to `true` after authentication--or to `false` if the user declines.
-The application should then bring up the user interface for logging in.
+The application should then bring up an user interface for logging in.
 If that involves a different page, use `evt.substitute()` to change the route.
 The following describes such a login process:

 1. The user clicks on a link to an access-controlled page, triggering a `beforechange` event.
 2. The `beforechange` handler notices the route requires authentication.
 It calls `evt.postponeDefault()` to block the change, then `evt.substitute()` to redirect to the login page.